Universal Planckian relaxation in the strange metal state of the cuprates: Determining from the electronic entropy

-{\bf Fitting \(m/m^\ast\)}.
-Using the above fixed values of \(t\) and the ratios \(t^\prime/t\), \(t^{\prime\prime}/t^\prime\), and \(t_z/t\), we calculate the entropy in Fig.~\ref{tallonplot}c using Equation~(\ref{entropyintegral}).
-Parity with the experimentally measured entropy in Fig.~\ref{tallonplot}a is achieved by adjusting \(m/m^\ast\) in Equation~(\ref{tightbindingdispersion}).
-The resulting values of \(m/m^\ast\) are plotted in Fig.~\ref{tallonplot}d.
-The errors are estimated from the small deviation of the calculated curve from the experimental curve.
+Using the above fixed values of \(t\) and the ratios \(t^\prime/t\), \(t^{\prime\prime}/t^\prime\), and \(t_z/t\), we calculate the entropy in Fig.~\ref{tallonplot}(c) using Eq.~\ref{entropyintegral}.
+Agreement with the experimentally measured entropy in Fig.~\ref{tallonplot}(a) is achieved by adjusting \(q\) in Eq.~\ref{tightbindingdispersion}.
+The resulting values of \(q\) are plotted in Fig.~\ref{tallonplot}(d).
+Figure~\ref{tallongamma} compares the measured temperature dependence of $\gamma$ against that calculated.
+Note the presence of a superconducting anomaly for $p\leq$~0.27, which is not included in the tight-binding model,

-{\bf The electronic specific heat versus temperature}.
-Figs.~\ref{tallongamma}a and b show the measured~\cite{loram2001} and calculated \(\gamma\) versus \(T\) curves, respectively.
-In the calculated curves, the Van Hove singularity gives rise to a weak maximum in \(\gamma\) as a function of temperature.
-While the Van Hove singularity accounts for the overall trends in \(\gamma\) versus \(T\) and \(p\), the maximum itself appears to be visible in the experimental data only at \(p = 0.35\).
-At \(p = 0.24\) and 0.27, it is rendered unobservable by the superconducting anomaly.
-While the measurements of \(\gamma\) are affected by experimental noise, this is mostly integrated out when we consider the entropy in Fig.~\ref{tallonplot}a and c.

-{\bf Fits to determine \(A\) and \(T_{\rm co}\) in Fig.~\ref{andoplot} from the measured resistivity}.
-To establish whether the data is well described by a \(T\)-linear behavior at high temperatures, in Fig.~\ref{andofits} we fit the function \(\rho=\rho_0+AT\) to the in-plane resistivity data in LSCO~\cite{ando2004} above 250~K for each hole doping.
-While this temperature is chosen arbitrarily, we find that the linear regression continues to describe the data for a range of temperatures below this value.
-At \(p = 0.18\), the \(T\)-linear behavior extends all the way from 400~K down to \(T_{\rm c}\).
-We define the crossover temperature \(T_{\rm co}\) as the characteristic temperature below which the resistivity deviates from linearity.
-We choose 3~$\mu\Omega$cm as the threshold above which a deviation from linearity is considered significant and estimate the error in \(T_{\rm co}\) by increasing the threshold to 10~$\mu\Omega$cm.

-The downward departure of \(1/A\) from the dashed line below \(p \approx 0.15\) in Fig.~\ref{andoplot}b could arise either from a larger effect of the pseudogap at lower dopings or from a larger crossover temperature at these dopings (see Fig.~\ref{andoplot}a).
-It is also well-known that at these lower dopings, disorder effects are prevalent~\cite{rullieralbenque2008}, leading to a glassy behavior approaching \(p \sim 0.05\).

-{\bf Carrier density and mass values used in estimating \(\alpha\) in Fig.~\ref{andoplot}c}.
-Rather than considering the change in the Fermi surface from hole-like to electron-like at the Van Hove singularity, we have assumed \(n\) to be approximately constant: \(n = 1/(a^2c)\), where \(a \approx 3.87\)~\AA~ and \(c \approx 13.2\)~\AA~ are the lattice parameters.
-Accounting for the change in density of the form \(1+p\) or \(1-p\)~\cite{legros2019} as well as more realistic band structure parameters will only result in a change in \(\alpha\) of around 10\%, which is not significant for the rough estimate in this paper.
-To improve upon this estimate, one will need to account for the above effects and consider a realistic pseudogap model.
-In the case of \(m^\ast\), we have estimated this from \(\gamma\) at 2~K using the conversion \(\gamma=m^\ast(\pi k_{\rm B}^2 N_{\rm A} a^2/3 \hbar^2)\approx m^\ast/m_{\rm e}\times 1.4~\text{J mol}^{-1}\text{K}^{-2}\)~\cite{rourke2010}.